emilymeroni/reactTraining/Notes.md

 ### Lazy loading
 Depends on the webpack configuration, needs to be modern.
 Since 16.6 we have React Suspense to do lazy loading.
 It can be used also outside of a Router scenario.

+## Redux
+A global store for state.
+Each Redux application has a Central Store that contains all of the application state (it is a giant JavaScript object).
+Actions are dispatched from react components and can contain a payload, you send out information to the Central store.
+An Action then reaches Recuders that check the type of the action.
+It is a pure function that recieves the old state and the action and returns the new state.
+Reducers need to be synchronous.
+Reducers updated the Central Store.
+There is a Subscription module when the state changes, react components can register to the subscription.
+NEVER MUTATE ANY DATA!